Blue Carbon Steel Pan: 5 Best Options to Choose

 How to Clean Blue Carbon Steel Pan?

 After using the pan for the first time, you should use a mild soap.
 Roasting potatoes is an excellent way to season your food first in the preseason.
 Before cooking, always preheat the pan and use some fat to release food.
 To alleviate hotspots, lower the heat.
 The pan should be cleaned after cooking, wash with hot water, and drained completely before being sprayed with oil.
 The pan should be dried thoroughly on a stove for a few minutes before use.
 A salt scrub is another option if you need a good cleaning: heat the blue carbon steel pan, then add kosher salt and a bit of oil to it, rub gently, discard, and you’re finished.
-You’ll have a nicely polished surface since the salt has absorbed any impurities.
-In addition, keep in mind that carbon steel can warp, while cast iron can break, so never walk away from a hot pan or put it under cold water.

 Is Blue Carbon Steel Pan is safe?